rvanmarkus/modx-laravel-models/README.md

 # Laravel models MODX

-[Laravel](http://laravel.com) 5 Eloquent Database models for connecting to [MODX](http://modx.com) PDOx style database.
+[Laravel](http://laravel.com) 5 Eloquent Database models to work with [MODX](http://modx.com) database.
-We've used this models to fetch page data from MODX (mysql) database to our Laravel Application.
-Almost all of our models extends from this ModxContentModels.

-This packages has the following models:

-  - ModxContentModel to retrieve global page content, and retrieve the related TemplateVariables
-  - ModxPageModel same as ModxContentModel but can be used to constrain the model to a specific type page ( based on template id)

-> The ModxContentModel will query all the MODX standard page content data (all columns like content, title, alias etc defined in modx_site_content table).
-(don't forget to set the 'use Rvanmarkus/Modxmodels/ModxContentModel' on top of your controller)
+> This package helps you building Laravel applications that interacts with MODX.
+Use all the beatiful features of Laravel and ease of use of MODX.

+##Installation

+    $ composer require rvanmarkus/modx-laravel-models

+Or add this to your composer.json

+    "require": {
+        "rvanmarkus/modx-laravel-models": "dev-master"
+    }

+##Getting started
+To get started, use the Rvanmarkus/Modxmodels/ModxContentModel class to interact with the MODX site content table.
+There are a multiple ways to do this:

+ 1. Using the Rvanmarkus/Modxmodels/ModxContentModel class directly

-example:
+> example:
+    use Rvanmarkus/Modxmodels/ModxContentModel

-    //query just the page model
+    //query just the content model
-    $content = ModxContentModel::where('alias','=','/about-us')->get();
+    $content = ModxContentModel::where('alias','=','/about-us')->get(); //queries directly modx_site_content table => returns title, content, author, etc

-> But you can also make specific models for your domain model and specify the model by a template ID(ex.
+ 2.Using your own model class that specified a MODX template Create an new PHP Class and extend the Rvanmarkus/Modxmodels/PageModel.
+Create a new template in MODX manager and add the new template ID to the model.

+(ex.
 App/Books.php):
     use Rvanmarkus/Modxmodels/PageModel

     class Books extends PageModel{
-        const MODX_TEMPLATE_ID = 3; // id reference of the MODX (book) template (can be founded in MODX / or database) }
+        const MODX_TEMPLATE_ID = 3; // id reference of the MODX (book) template (can be founded in MODX manager / or database)

-> now you can build queries in your controller like this:
+    }

     $book = Books::where('alias','=','/example-book')
                     ->with('templateVariables');
                     ->published()